-One of the most common practices in mindfulness is meditation.
+One of the most common mindfulness practices is meditation.
 This practice has a long history, dating back thousands of years.
 The focus of meditation is integrating the mind and body in order to promote calm and feelings of well-being.
 Most meditation practices involve concentrating on a sensation, a sound, an image, or a mantra.

-Mindfulness in and of itself is a type of meditation.
-It requires an individual to focus completely on their mind and their body.
-Meditation can help in a number of ways when it comes to addiction recovery, assisting clients in working through cravings and preventing instances of relapse.
-These practices become an asset to clients long after they leave a treatment center and provide them with the necessary tools they will carry with them throughout their recovery journey.
-Mindfulness meditation also has a whole host of health benefits, both mental and physical in nature, and can vastly improve an individual’s life.
+These practices can become an asset to individuals long after they leave a treatment center and provide them with the necessary tools they will carry with them throughout their recovery journey.
+Mindfulness meditation also offers many potential health benefits, both mental and physical in nature, and can vastly improve an individual’s life.

 Mindfulness is particularly beneficial to those in substance abuse treatment.
 When a person finds themselves addicted to a substance such as drugs or alcohol, they experience cravings for that substance.
 These cravings worsen the longer they go without ingesting more of the substance.
-Without mindfulness, the automatic reaction to these cravings is typically to locate and imbibe in more of the addictive substance.
+One of the key benefits of mindfulness in treating addiction is craving management, as it helps individuals handle and reduce the intensity of cravings.

-When mindfulness practices come into play, clients learn to be conscious of their cravings.
-Once they acknowledge these cravings, they are better able to assess what the right choice is in the situation.
-They can acknowledge that they crave the addictive substance but that it has a negative impact on their life.
-Mindfulness allows them to feel the discomfort that comes along with cravings without judgment while still impeding their automatic response to take part in drug or alcohol consumption.
+Mindfulness also strengthens impulse control, enabling individuals to resist the urge to act on cravings.
+Once the person acknowledges these cravings, they are better able to assess what the right choice is in the situation.
+They can acknowledge that they crave the addictive substance but that it hurts their life, instead resorting to practices like urge surfing.
+Mindfulness practices allow people in addiction recovery to feel the discomfort that comes along with cravings without judgment while still inhibiting their automatic response to take part in drug or alcohol consumption.

 From our certified therapists and nurses to our emotional support animal "Cooper", our entire team is dedicated to the health and success of our clients throughout our program and beyond.